-- have significant interdependencies, - provide complementary innovations, products, or services, - · belong to different industries and - need not be bound by contractual arrangements.
+- have significant interdependencies, - provide complementary innovations, products, or services, - belong to different industries and - need not be bound by contractual arrangements.

 These interconnections are enabled by modularity, which takes advantage of standardisation and networked externalities for digital platforms.
 Since the ecosystem is not hierarchically organized, the outcomes can be affected by the action of a coalition of power and first movers.
-In this case study, Miur, Cineca, ESCO, and other technological providers are introducing processes and rules with the attempt to coordinate actors and services provided in the ecosystem.
+In this case study, MIUR, CINECA, ESCO, and other technological providers are introducing processes and rules in an attempt to coordinate actors and services provided in the ecosystem.

-In this case study the presence of Digital Badges and the development of Blockchain based platform (DACS) may provide the technological modularity required to allow interdependent components of a system (the universities, companies, individuals) to share the same information with limited coordination costs.
+In this case study the presence of Digital Badges and the development of a Blockchain based platform (DACS) may provide the technological modularity required to allow interdependent components of a system (universities, companies, individuals) to share the same information with limited coordination costs.

-The DACS platform coordinates a two-sided market with demand (consumption) and supply (production) sides.
-In the production side, issuers (e.g. the universities) provide digital badges; in the consumption side, owners, companies or third parties may take advantage of the information certified and available online.
-In the consumption side, various actors including EFMD, CIMEA, MIT and other partners may take advantage of these ecosystems providing new services on the DACS platform.
-Leading organizations can promote a broader adoption, eventually sustained also by coercive and top-down rules introduced by regulators.
+The DACS platform coordinates a two-sided market with demand (consumption) and supply (production).
+On the production side, issuers (e.g. the universities) provide digital badges; on the consumption side, owners, companies or third parties may take advantage of the information certified and available online.
+On the consumption side, various actors including EFMD, CIMEA, MIT and other partners may take advantage of these ecosystems providing new services on the DACS platform.
+Leading organizations can promote a broader adoption, eventually also sustained by coercive and top-down rules introduced by regulators.
 The interviews confirmed that a key issue related to the development of such ecosystems is the value perceived by the involved actors.
 Universities represent an extremely good setting to observe, calculate and unlock the value that a DACS can generate.
-Not only DACS is crucial in terms of competitive advantage in a task environment that places each university in an international and "stackable" market.
-It also provides key opportunities in terms of brand reputation, transforming into institutional value the direct and indirect endorsements.
+DACS is not only crucial in terms of a competitive advantage in a task environment that places each university in an international and "stackable" market.
+It also provides key opportunities in terms of brand reputation by transforming into institutional value the direct and indirect endorsements.
 Moreover, important economic savings are introduced by the adoption of a DACS since it facilitates the digitalization and simplification of administrative processes.
-From the employer's point of view, a Digital Academic Credential System can dramatically reduce the amount of risk taken during recruitment processes (it is possible to verify that the certificates provided by the candidate are not counterfeit), and also increase the efficacy and efficiency of the CV screening.
-From a student's point of view, a DACS where all her/his academic achievement are stored and shared in a standardized and secure manner would clearly simplify the bureaucratic process of retriving and sending every time these pieces of information to the organization requesting them.
+For an employer, a Digital Academic Credential System can dramatically reduce the amount of risk taken during recruitment processes (it is possible to verify that the certificates provided by the candidate are not counterfeit), and also increase the efficacy and efficiency of the CV screening.
+From a student's point of view, a DACS, where all her/his academic achievements are stored and shared in a standardized and secure manner, would clearly simplify the bureaucratic process of retriving and sending these pieces of information every time an organization requests them.

-In our specific case study, DACS platforms - such as BESTR and Badgewallet - would not exist if universities will not issue digital badges.
+In our specific case study, DACS platforms - such as BESTR and Badgewallet - would not exist if universities were unwilling to issue digital badges.
 This interdependence is fundamental to guarantee the advancement of the whole ecosystem.

-The availability of digital and certified certificates enables organizations to accede in an immediate way to the validated certificates and diploma, reducing costs of cv screening.
-In the production side, the administrative cost to manage certificates will decrease because of the automation of the certification sharing process.
+The availability of digital and certified credentials enables organizations to immediately access the validated certificates/diplomas and reduce CV screening costs.
+On the production side, the administrative cost to manage certificates will decrease because of the automation of the certification sharing process.
 An added value can be provided because the certification is also verified via blockchain mechanisms.

 As an interviewee declared, "[DACS] and blockchain solve the problem of intermediation, fairness, integrity, etc.".
-He also stated: "Blockcert wallets have become a worldwide reference (MIT and 10 other universities are using them).
-The idea is to start with Blockerts and boost the standard by introducing the concept of consortium which has the aim of building a certification system fully controllable by the users, which can be verified digitally and securely in a distributed register.".
+He also stated that "Blockcert wallets have become a worldwide reference (MIT and 10 other universities are using them).
+The idea is to start with Blockerts and boost the standard by introducing the concept of a consortium aiming to build a certification system fully controllable by the users, which can be verified digitally and securely in a distributed register".